Grand Duchy of Berg: History

-Murat eventually left the Grand Duchy in 1808 to take up his new title as King of Naples but he kept Grand Duke in his title.
+Murat eventually left the grand duchy in 1808 to take up his new title as king of Naples but he kept grand duke in his title.
 Berg was at first directly ruled by Napoleon in a Personal Union.
 In 1809, Napoleon appointed his young nephew, Prince Napoleon Louis Bonaparte (1804–1831), the elder son of Napoleon's brother Louis Bonaparte, King of Holland, as Grand Duke of Berg; French bureaucrats under Pierre Louis Roederer administered the territory in his name.
-For nine days in July 1810, Grand Duke Napoleon Louis also ruled over the Kingdom of Holland in another personal union, but this was short-lived, and French troops moved into the Kingdom and incorporated it into France.
+For nine days in July 1810, Grand Duke Napoleon Louis also ruled over the Kingdom of Holland in another personal union, but this was short-lived, and French troops moved into the kingdom and incorporated it into France.

-The state was in constant economic decline ever since its formation, this is in large part due to Napoleon's failed Continental System which led to a series of revolts and uprisings.
-The Grand Duchy's short existence came to an end when the French forces pulled back in the course of the 1813 Battle of Leipzig.
-The territory was then administered by Prussia, which officially incorporated the former Grand Duchy according to the Final Act of the 1815 Congress of Vienna.
+The state was in constant economic decline from its formation, in large part due to Napoleon's failed Continental System which led to a series of revolts and uprisings.
+The grand duchy's short existence came to an end when the French forces pulled back in the course of the German campaign of 1813.
+The territory was then administered by Prussia, which officially incorporated the former grand duchy according to the Final Act of the 1815 Congress of Vienna.
 Berg became part of the Province of Jülich-Cleves-Berg, and the eastern territories of Münster and Mark were merged into the Province of Westphalia.
 Today, the territory is part of modern Germany.